MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 <a name="parsing-markdown-one-to-one"></a>

-## Markdown one-to-one parsing mode (Markdown to a single document)
+## Use one-to-one parsing mode

-In **Markdown one-to-one parsing mode**, the entire Markdown document is indexed as a single search document, preserving the hierarchy and structure of the original content.
-This mode is most useful when the files to be indexed share a common structure, so that you can leverage this common structure in the index to make the relevant fields searchable.
+In the one-to-one parsing mode, the entire Markdown document is indexed as a single search document, preserving the hierarchy and structure of the original content.
+This mode is most useful when the files to be indexed share a common structure, so that you can use this common structure in the index to make the relevant fields searchable.

-Within the indexer definition, set the `parsingMode` to "Markdown" and use the optional `markdownHeaderDepth` parameter to define the maximum heading depth for chunking.
+Within the indexer definition, set the `parsingMode` to `"markdown"` and use the optional `markdownHeaderDepth` parameter to define the maximum heading depth for chunking.
 If not specified, it defaults to `h6`, capturing all possible header depths.

-The Markdown is parsed based on headers into documents which contain the following content:
+The Markdown is parsed based on headers into search documents which contain the following content:

 - `document_content`: Contains the full Markdown text as a single string.
 This field serves as a raw representation of the input document.